sidcodestacks/Calculator-using-Java-Swing/README.md

 # a-touch-to-java-swing-gui
 ## Simple Calculator Using java Swing GUI!!
-You will find programs of basic java swing applications ...you never know how interesting it could get!!!
+Knowing how the swing works...you never know how interesting it could get!!!

 # What all you get-
 ```